GPS-Based Road Traffic Monitoring System - A Study of the Cell Phone-Based Model

 The government is willing to cut down the costs of the "sensor and video camera based road traffic monitoring system" so that it can implement it widely.
 To achieve this, it has permitted several research groups and telecom companies to come up with a model- both practical and cost effective- covering large areas (not only certain portions of the city and highway intersections).
 There are several research projects going on, some using government grants and some on their own – conducted by telecom giants such as Nokia, UTStarcom, and others.

 The common point in all these researches is that almost all of them are considering GPS-based road traffic monitoring system to bring down the overall costs of maintenance because the costs of the GPS devices are low and are showing a further downward trend.
-Almonst every person with a vehicle has a GPS device or can afford a GPS device, which means that the stage is already set.
+Almonst every person with a vehicle has a GPS device or can afford a GPS device for vehicles, which means that the stage is already set.
 We just need to put the different components in place so that the desired GPS-based road traffic monitoring system can be put into place.

 The following section discusses the cost effective model of GPS based road traffic monitoring system proposed by Nokia, a leading telecom company.